kdonavin/inebriated_neural_network/README.md

 <img src="images/nb_break_line.png" width=100% height=100%/>

-Can we use chemical measurements of New Belgium beer to predict the commentary of trained beer tasters' and vice versa?
-Chemical metrics of alcohol (abv), calories, gravity (Ea), pH and other standard measurements are used to predict whether the batch of beer will be rated TTB (True to Brand) by trained New Belgium beer tasters.
-A web application is developed for use by New Belgium's team of chemists and biologist monitoring chemical and sensory characteristics of each batch of beer.
-This tool gives these beer scientists the ability to predict how likely a batch of beer will be given the stamp of approval (i.e., TTB) needed in order to bottle and ship each batch.
+Can we use chemical measurements of New Belgium beer to predict the commentary of trained beer tasters'.
+Chemical metrics of alcohol (ABV), calories, gravity (Ea), pH and other standard measurements are used to predict whether a batch of beer will be rated "Hot" or "Not" by trained New Belgium beer tasters.
+"Hot" beer meets expectations in terms of key characteristics, such as clarity, aromas, taste profile, and so on.
+"Not" beer fails to meet these expectations.
+Both "Hot" and "Not" are stand-ins for proprietary terminology.

-Further analysis uses processed sensory comments (i.e., natural language) from New Belgium beer tasters and a multi-layer perceptron neural network classifier, to predict the chemical characteristics of New Belgium beer batches are predicted.
+A web application is developed for use by New Belgium's team of sensory scientists monitoring chemical and biological characteristics of each batch of beer.
+This tool gives the sensory scientists the capability to predict whether a batch of beer will be given the "Hot" or "Not" stamp of approval by the tasting panel, in order to bottle and ship each batch.

 ## The Data